delaneydunne/lim_stacker/README.md

 UPDATES:
 - physical units conversion now implemented!
+- all three axes can now handle odd numbers of pixels to be stacked

 NOTES:
 - weighting issue when params.beamscale is set to True -- returning results that seem to be self-consistent but about a factor of 10 too small